balb/SpaceBusDriver/SPECIFICATION.md

 ## 1. Overview

 **Space Bus Driver** is a 2D top-down arcade game set in space.
-The player pilots a space bus across a large, scrollable map, picking up passengers from one planet and safely transporting them to another, all while being pursued by hostile aliens.
+The player pilots a space bus across a large, scrollable map, picking up passengers from multiple "bus stop" planets and safely transporting them to the central Terminus, all while being pursued by hostile aliens.
 The goal is to achieve the highest score possible.

 ## 2. Core Gameplay Mechanics